Give Polythene, Take Gold Coin: Jammu & Kashmir Village Head On Clean-Up Mission

 "While there is a lot of focus on cleanliness from the government and the administration, the citizens will also have to contribute their bit," he said.

-Ganaie, who is also an advocate, started out last year by convincing the villagers to build garbage pits in their houses to ensure that solid waste does not get out.
+Ganaie, who is also an advocate, started last year by convincing the villagers to build garbage pits in their houses to prevent solid waste from escaping.

 "However, polythene remained a cause of concern as it does not decompose even in garbage pits.
 That's when I thought of the idea -- bring polythene, take gold.